 If you earn less than $72,000 a year, you are eligible to use online software to file your taxes for free through the IRS Free File program: IRS.gov/freefile.

 You could get money back, even if you don’t need to file a tax return.
 Some people who do not need to file a return can file to get additional money through the Earned Income Tax Credit or other credits.
-You may be able to get help filing taxes through Ladder Up.
-Visit GetMyPaymentIL.org/Tax-Help or call Ladder Up at 312.409.1555 for more information.
+Check our Tax Help page for more resources on filing taxes.